icons8/free/README.md

 * SkewY: [float](#float) - skew by y-coord.
 Usually should be 0.
             If it's some random number - it's a sin(angle).
 * ScaleY: [float](#float) - scale by y-coord.
 Usually should be 1.
-            If it's -1 - layer is flipped vertically.
+            If it's -1 - the layer is flipped vertically.
             If it's some random number - it's a cos(angle).
 * TransY: [float](#float) - translation by y-coord.